aj-stein-nist/xproc1-tutorial/README.md

 - Reading and writing steps to the file system using scripts
 - Reading and writing steps to the file system using `make` or other build utility
-- Apache Ant (XML-based build utility for Java)
+- [Apache Ant](https://ant.apache.org/) (XML-based build utility for Java)
-- Pipelining XML parse event streams e.g. Apache Cocoon (server-side XML processing framework)
+- Pipelining XML parse event streams e.g. [Apache Cocoon](https://cocoon.apache.org/) (XML-based web services framework)
-- Building and processing document models e.g. DOM-based pipelining (XSLT 1.0)
+- Building and processing document models e.g. DOM-based pipelining in Java or .NET
 - IDEs such as oXygen (transformation scenarios)
+- XQuery
 - Pure XSLT, either internally (via temporary trees) or using XPath 3.0 `transform()` function (Saxon)

 Others? what have we not mentioned?

 ## XProc 3.0 Background